This is an invitation to dive deeper into exploring your beliefs so you can understand how you view yourself, your world, and your role in the world.

 Here is the process I used when I first became aware of how much falsehood had crept into my thinking.
 This is not a one-and-done exercise, but don’t get discouraged.
 Just keep holding everything up to the light and keep chasing the truth.

-1.)
-Take ten index cards, and on each one, write a belief you have about yourself, the world, or the circumstances in which you find yourself.
-We don’t usually articulate our beliefs, so this may not come naturally, but the below generic questions may help you discover where your thought patterns need some work:
+We don’t usually articulate our beliefs, so this may not come naturally, but the below questions can help you discover where your thought patterns need some work:

 - What went wrong?